rothgar/mastering-zsh/docs/usage/line_movement.md

 ## Modifying Text

 Remember, you can use any emacs or vi commands depending on what keymap you're using.
-You don't have to bind keys to use use them.
+You don't have to bind keys to use them.

 If you want some additional functionallity check out the examples below.